lindsay-stevens/odk_tools/README.md

 for each of the commands presented in the GUI.

-## Packaging
-The requirement for packaging is PyInstaller.
-To convert the documentation into Microsoft Word .docx files (or any other desired format), Pandoc is used.

-A copy of a recent build of ODK Validate is required.
-This should be available from https://github.com/opendatakit/validate/releases, or a local build could be used.
-The ODK_Validate.jar file should be placed in the "packaging" folder.

-To generate the package:

-- Open a command prompt in the "packaging" folder, with the virtual environment activated, if applicable.
-- Call PyInstaller with the spec file, e.g.  ```pyinstaller gui_spec.spec```.

-This will create a "dist" folder, which will contain a "gui" folder, which contains all the necessary files for "gui.exe" to run.
-It will also copy in the "examples" and "doc" folders.

-To convert the markdown .md documentation files to Microsoft Word .docx files:

-- Open a command prompt in the "doc" folder.
-- Call pandoc with each file, e.g. ```pandoc user_guide_gui.md -o user_guide_gui.docx```
-    + If this doesn't work, pandoc is probably not on the system path.
-This can be done with ```set PATH=%PATH%;C:\Users\yourname\AppData\Local\Pandoc```.

 ## Provided Modules
 The following sections are describe the modules provided by this package.